 - At reception of the NG RESET message the AIOTF shall release all allocated NG resources.

 After the AMF has released all assigned NG resources and the UE NGAP IDs for all indicated UE associations which can be used for new UE-associated logical NG-connections over the NG interface, the AMF shall respond with the NG RESET ACKNOWLEDGE message.

+After the AIOTF has released all allocated NG resources, the AIOTF shall respond with the NG RESET ACKNOWLEDGE message.

 -----------------Unchanged parts are skipped----------------------